WhySoBad/hyprland-preview-share-picker/README.md

 ### Building yourself

+The following dependencies are needed:
+- gtk4
+- gtk4-layer-shell

+> Depending on your distribution the names may differ, the above names are for the Arch and AUR packages

-The project is built using the rust nightly toolchain.
+The project is built using the rust nightly toolchain, make sure you're using it for this build.

 ```bash
 # clone the repository with it's submodules